dkucinskas/LibCSV4Net/README.md

 CSVAdapter class is advanced csv reader/writer that supports read/write of all records and transformations.

 ### Dialect class ###

+Dialect class defines rules for CSV parsing and generation options.

 ## Example ##